BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ![Manual Training Screen](images/pp_manual_training.png)

 After training is completed, the training statistics are being displayed.
-They include the accuracy, recall, f1-score, and also the time error #TODO.
+They include the accuracy, recall, f1-score, and also the time error, which represents the error in the time encoding.

 ![Training Statistics](images/pp_training_statistics.png)